zeroc-ice/ice/java/BuildInstructions.md

 currently requires Berkeley DB version 5.3 (the recommended version is 5.3.28).

-In order to run an application that uses Freeze, you must add `db.jar` to your CLASSPATH and verify that the Berkeley DB shared libraries are in your `java.library.path`.
+In order to run an application that uses Freeze, you must add `db.jar` to your CLASSPATH and verify that the Berkeley DB shared library is in your `java.library.path`.

 ### Gradle